Executive Peer Global Events

 • Simulating large-scale EV rollout and investing in the correct grid reinforcements.

+Inv.
 Speaker: Luc Decoster, Transition Leader, Fluvius

 Exploring the Opportunities and Challenges of Trading Renewable Energy Within an Increasingly Decentralized Energy Market